 A degree in chemistry, physics, biology, biochemistry, geology, history, art history, humanities, anthropology, geography and study of the preservation and restoration of cultural property, with a specialisation in archaeological materials or in areas related to the above and to this master's degree.

-As well as the compulsory documentaion required for pre-enrolment to the programme, students must also submit the following documents:
+As well as the compulsory documentation required for pre-enrolment to the programme and only if the demand of admission applications exceeds the number of places, students must also submit the following documents:

 - Proof of mastery of a foreign language, preferably English

 - Proof of knowledge of basic ICT skills

 Pre-enrolled students will be selected according to the following criteria:

 - Having participated in excavations and/or research in the field of Quaternary archaeology and human evolution.

 - Mastery of expression and comprehension in a foreign language, preferably English.